ahedberg/comp116-ahedberg/forensics/README.md

     * An email confirming a Ticketmaster order for Celine Dion tickets
     * The TrustedSec Social-Engineer Toolkit User Manual
     * The Metasploit Pro Passive Network Discovery Quick Start Guide
-  * 12 JPEG images, including:
+  * 13 JPEG images, including:
     * Two of Celine Dion
     * One of Ruby on Rails consultant Jaime Iniesta
-    * Logos for Rapid7, Metasploit, Beef,
+    * Logos for Rapid7, Metasploit, and BeEF
     * Screenshots of setting up a Metasploit scan
   * 585 PNG images, including:
     * Screenshots of a Metasplot Pro project called Phishing belonging to an